HorstBox84/DucatiMonsterDashboard/README.md

 Proof of concept video is here: [YouTube](https://youtu.be/okvaCjY8tiw)

-Todo: Create a CAD model to fit the new display onto the old dashboard.
+~~Todo: Create a CAD model to fit the new display onto the old dashboard.~~ First (kind of) working CAD model can be found in the mechanical folder.